-Ding Jiaxi is the husband of our church member, Sophie Luo who has been working in the US for several years, and father to their daughter Caroline, who was a member of our youth group before she began college.
+Human rights lawyer Ding Jiaxi is the husband of Sophie Luo, a long-time member of our church who lives and works in the US.
 Jiaxi remained in China to pursue his peaceful work for increased human rights.

-On December 26, 2019, he was taken into custody by the Chinese police while attending a peaceful and legal dinner party.
-They did not have an arrest warrant.
+Mr. Ding was first taken into custody by the Chinese police on December 26, 2019 while attending a peaceful and legal dinner party.
 He was held for over a year in an undisclosed location without access to legal representation, and subjected to torture.
-In January of 2021, he was finally allowed to talk with his lawyer.
+In January of 2021, Jiaxi was finally allowed to talk with his lawyer.
 China Change reported the contents of that meeting in which Jiaxi describes the horror of that year: Prominent Human Rights Activist Ding Jiaxi Tells Lawyer Details of Torture Throughout His Year in Custody

 What you can do: